clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 blog/.hugo_build.lock
 ```

-## Configure your dev environment on a remote container
+## Configuring the dev environment on a remote container
 {{< alert "lightbulb">}}
-You need to install Docker on your system.
+Docker needs to be installed on the system.
 [Install instructions](https://docs.docker.com/engine/install/) can be found on docker website.
 {{< /alert >}}

 I'm not a big fan of installing software on my workstation.
 I prefer to leverage Docker containers.
 Visual Studio Code has awesome capabilities to develop within a container, and it's fairly easy to set up.